perhammer/guts-code-olympics-2021/README.md

 Write a program that allocates teams to projects, disappointing as few people as possible in the process Sample input is provided below, and [here](code-olympics-selections.txt).

+**Update** Every team must be assigned to exactly one project, and all projects must be assigned (roughly) the same number of teams.

 |Team  |First Pick| Second Pick| Third pick |
 |------|----------|------------|------------|
 |Team 1|apples    | oranges    | pears      |